talon-one/talon_go/docs/Coupon.md

 SetDiscountRemainder gets a reference to the given float32 and assigns it to the DiscountRemainder field.

+### GetReservationCounter

+`func (o *Coupon) GetReservationCounter() float32`

+GetReservationCounter returns the ReservationCounter field if non-nil, zero value otherwise.

+### GetReservationCounterOk

+`func (o *Coupon) GetReservationCounterOk() (float32, bool)`

+GetReservationCounterOk returns a tuple with the ReservationCounter field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasReservationCounter

+`func (o *Coupon) HasReservationCounter() bool`

+HasReservationCounter returns a boolean if a field has been set.

+### SetReservationCounter

+`func (o *Coupon) SetReservationCounter(v float32)`

+SetReservationCounter gets a reference to the given float32 and assigns it to the ReservationCounter field.

 ### GetAttributes

 `func (o *Coupon) GetAttributes() map[string]interface{}`